Milredel/improved-giggle/README.md

-# improved-giggle
+# My-Discord-Bot

-Just a test !
+Just a little bot to display info from our github repos